stefanpenner/fs-tree-diff/README.md

     - `mtime`
 - `FSTree.prototype.calculatePatch(newTree, isEqual)` calculate a patch against `newTree`.
 Optionally specify a custom `isEqual` (see Change Calculation).
+- `FSTree.prototype.addEntries(entries, options)` adds entries to an existing tree.
+Options are the same as for `FSTree.fromEntries`.
+- `FSTree.prototype.addPaths(paths, options)` adds paths to an existing tree.
+Options are the same as for `FSTree.fromPaths`.

 ## Input

+`FSTree.fromPaths`, `FSTree.fromEntries`, `FSTree.prototype.addPaths`,
-`FSTree.fromPaths` and `FSTree.fromEntries` both validate their inputs.
+and `FSTree.prototype.addEntries` all validate their inputs.
 Inputs must be sorted, path-unique (ie two entries with the same `relativePath` but different `size`s would still be illegal input) and include intermediate directories.